lope/WPextUsers/README.md

 ###Hack Status
 This is a proof of concept.
 It is not production ready yet.

-I don't have time to work on it any more.
+I don't have time to develop it more.
 I suggest you fork it and improve it.

 ###Compatible with WP versions
 * 4.0